Featured in...

 Reviews shown are for Age Partnership.
 Search powered by Age Partnership.

-How much equity can you release?
+How much can you take out?

 The amount of home equity you can release will depend on the lender’s maximum loan-to-value ratio, your age and factors related to your property.
 There could be a minimum loan amount you have to take out, subject to the lender’s own equity release rules.